willgallo3/64ResponsiveWeb/README.md

 # Step 2

-Make the images that appear all be entries in the database.<br>
+Make the images that appear all be entries in the database.
+All entries should be editable from Django admin panel.<br>
 DB entries must have: image, name, download link(s), web link, rating (1-5), genre.

 # Step 3

-Make it display all images by default, in random order.
+Make the site display all images (entries) by default, in random order.
 Random is refreshed on each page load.<br>

 # Step 4